Residency and In-State Tuition

 Q- I moved to New Jersey with my father but I went to high school in Manhattan because my mother lives there.
 Am I eligible for in-state tuition?

-First, you have attended an approved New York high school for two or more years, graduated, and applied to attend CUNY within five years of receiving the New York State diploma.
+• The student has attended an approved New York high school for two or more years, graduated, and applied to attend CUNY within five years of receiving the New York State diploma.

-Second, you have attended an approved New York State Program for General Equivalency Diploma (GED) exam preparation, received the GED issued within New York State, and applied to attend CUNY within five years of receiving the New York State GED.
+• The student has attended an approved New York State Program for General Equivalency Diploma (GED) exam preparation, received the GED issued within New York State, and applied to attend CUNY within five years of receiving the New York State GED.

 Q- I am an F-1 international student.
 I have been living in Brooklyn for 3 years.
 Am I eligible for in-state tuition?